How Long Will The Trauma Bond Last, Flourishing Hope Counseling, Kingsville, Texas

 Trauma Bonding With Narcissists

 It is important to note trauma bonds become unhealthy when you are attached to a narcissist.
 The trauma bond becomes too intense.
 Survivors of narcissistic abuse struggle to break away from the narcissist.
 Many survivors shared they felt like they were addicted to the person.
-“It sucks because the person you want to comfort you is the same person that hurt you.”
+“It sucks because the person you want to comfort you is the same person who hurt you.”
 Because the trauma bond is so difficult and trying to break it by yourself is challenging, it is essential to seek professional help.

 A Little Bit Goes a Long Way in the Trauma Bond

-One of the main reasons trauma bonds last for so long is the on-again-off-off-again roller coaster.
+One of the main reasons trauma bonds last for so long is the on-again-off-again roller coaster.
 The roller coaster ride of amazing highs and disastrous lows makes it hard for victims and survivors to break the trauma bond.
 Some survivors describe the feeling of being with the narcissist in their lives as an addiction.
 They feel an intense high and somewhat euphoric feeling when they are having good days with the narcissist.
-When they experience lows they are devastatingly low.
+When they experience lows, they are devastatingly low.

 The hope of the relationship/connection returning to the good times at the beginning of the relationship makes the trauma bond extremely difficult to break.